dm4sec/hwservice_sec/case_study/huaweiAI/imagesegmentation.md

 734ebc50f0  00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  ................
 ```

-By observation, I would like to fuzz blocks #2, #3, #4, #5, #6, #7, #8 and #9, for they are models.
-(Although the #10 block looks like a model, it is enclosed in a `Parcel` we do not interested nonetheless.)
+By observation, I would like to fuzz blocks #2, #3, #4, #5, #6, #7, #8 and #9, for they carrying models.
+(The #10 block looks like to be a model, it is enclosed in a `Parcel` we do not interested nonetheless.)
 ## S4: start fuzzing
-1. As we stated, the [2nd int](#2nd_int) can tell apart different transaction, the parcels enclosing our interested data are tagged as:
+1. As we stated, the [2nd int](#2nd_int) can tell apart different parcels, the parcels enclosing our interested data are tagged as:
 0x11 (#2), 0x10 (#3, #4), 0x13 (#5, #6, #7), 0x1b (#8) and 0x14 (#9).
-2. We notice that the first run of the app issues lots of transactions, but the following operation does not.
+2. We notice that the first lunch of the app issues lots of parcels, but the following operation does not (does not load model).
 This means that the replay strategy does not work.
 So we modify the source code of the app to re-launch the app.
+3. I find the service can't be restarted automatically, so I detach to stop sending message.
 # fuzz result
+The fuzz result is stored in imagesegmentation_crash.log file.